PraneethJain/c-the-point/examples/main.typ

 #let eqmod(x) = $attach(=, b: #x)$
 #let neqmod(x) = $attach(!=, b: #x)$

 = Now you C the point!:    Making sense of pointers in C

 == Background:  Why are C pointers hard to understand?

 Many of us have struggled to understand pointers in C.  This can be attributed to at least two different reasons.
-First, the syntax of C, specially when declaring pointers is awkward and unintuitive.
-Second, most of us lack a robust mental model of C's semantics that represents our understanding of how C manipulates pointers.
+First, the syntax of C, is awkward and unintuitive.
+This is acutely felt specially when declaring pointers.
+Second, most of us lack a robust mental model of C's semantics that represents our understanding of how the machine that runs C represents and manipulates pointers.

 == The unintuitive syntax of C